Alireza-IT/Terraform-learn/notes.md

 run script from CI/CD tool instead of terraform

 if provisioner is failed ,terraform taint the resource to be failed and you have to recreate the resource again

+with modules = container for multiple resources used together logical grouping and we can use them many times we can paramerterise the configuration module is like writing the function , we have input and output use module when we want to froup resources to one single logical group like vpc need subnet and ingw and etc. there are already module created by someone else

+in terraform registry --> modules and search the list of that dependency is about if it's included the list of other moule or not and install them by terrafrom init